 He has held artistic posts with the Aldeburgh and Perth festivals, and was Artistic Director of Four Winds in coastal New South Wales for the successful 2014 festival, in which he commissioned and conducted Kate Neal’s modernist orchestrations of Cole Porter songs for jazz singer Michelle Nicolle.
 As Artistic Director of Wigmore Hall he completely revitalized the hall’s artistic programming, commissioning numerous works from young composers and discovering and launching a number of brilliant young artists and careers.
 At Wigmore he also conducted a broad repertory, including the complete Mahler orchestral song cycles in a critically acclaimed series with mezzo soprano Ann Murray.

 Paul Kildea holds an honours degree in piano performance and a master’s degree in musicology from The University of Melbourne – where he is Honorary Principal Fellow and, in 2016, a Miegunyah Distinguished Visiting Fellow – and a doctorate from Oxford University.
 He gives lecture-recitals throughout the world and is the author of many articles and chapters on music and culture in the twentieth century as well as two acclaimed books for Oxford University Press on Benjamin Britten (Selling Britten and Britten on Music), a composer whose work he has made a speciality on the podium as well as in print.
 Penguin Press published his major new biography of Britten, Benjamin Britten: A Life in the Twentieth Century in 2013, the composer’s centenary year, which is widely acknowledged as the best book on its subject: it was excerpted for BBC Radio 4’s Book of the Week (read by Alex Jennings) and acclaimed by the Financial Times as ‘unquestionably the music book of the year’.
-In Spring 2017 Penguin will publish his next book, Chopin’s Piano: A Path Through the Romantic Century.
+In Spring 2017 Penguin published his next book, Chopin’s Piano: A Path Through the Romantic Century.